Home / Decision guide

 You cannot explain the product back

 This is the one that catches careful people.
-If you cannot describe the surrender schedule, how interest is credited, what each rider costs, and what happens to the money when you die, you are not ready to sign, no matter how good the pitch sounded.
+The surrender schedule, crediting method, rider costs, and death provisions are core topics to understand before any purchase conversation.
 FINRA's guidance for investors is blunt: understand what you are buying before you buy it.
 Start with what an annuity is and the types of annuities, then come back to this page.

 The other side